Do Akebia Therapeutics Inc. (AKBA) beta value of 1.92 signposts another twist?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Recently in News on February 2, 2021, Akebia Therapeutics Reports Inducement Grants Under Nasdaq Listing Rule 5635(c)(4).
-Akebia Therapeutics, Inc. (Nasdaq: AKBA), a biopharmaceutical company with the purpose to better the lives of people impacted by kidney disease, granted 19 newly-hired employees options to purchase an aggregate of 161,000 shares of Akebia’s common stock on January 29, 2021, as inducements material to each such employee’s entering into employment with Akebia.
-The options were granted in accordance with Nasdaq Listing Rule 5635(c)(4).
+Recently in News on February 8, 2021, Akebia Therapeutics to Report Fourth Quarter and Full-Year 2020 Financial Results and Discuss Recent Business Highlights.
+Akebia Therapeutics, Inc. (Nasdaq: AKBA), a biopharmaceutical company with the purpose to better the lives of people impacted by kidney disease, today announced plans to release its financial results for the fourth quarter and full-year 2020 ended December 31, 2020, on Thursday, February 25, 2021, before the opening of the financial markets.
 You can read further details here

 5 Stocks to make up the PERFECT 2021 gold portfolio